 But there are ways of keeping your friends, by keeping a few pointers in mind…

 In complete contrast to what I’ve just said though, there may be friends that you will lose.
 Sometimes because you weren’t that close to start with and sometimes for reasons you just don’t know.
 Shortly after Ameli was born I had a friend remove me from Facebook with a message saying that after her recent 26th miscarriage she was giving up on having children, and quite frankly, it just hurt her too much.
 We don’t always know people’s reasons, but need to respect them anyway.
 And sometimes friendships fade, but life constantly changes and friendship can be picked up again.
 If you lose touch completely you can do a people search to find old friends and see if you can reconnect.

 So, how do you keep those girl (and guy) friends?

 - All relationships need the little touches.
 A phone call, quick email, midnight text.
 I was thinking of you.
 Hope you’re okay.
 See you soon?
 It takes seconds and lets your friend know you’re still around.

 - If you have a little more time, a phone call or a card in the mail will be a lovely surprise

-- Take yourself and baby to a coffee shop or restaurant near wherever your friend works so that they can join you for a quick lunch if you can’t make dinner and drinks anymore
+- Take yourself and your baby to a coffee shop or restaurant near your friend’s workplace so they can join you for a quick lunch if you are unable to make dinner and drinks

 - If you can leave the baby with a trusted person, like your partner, do so for an hour or two, and ask your friends to come to a venue near you so you can be close to home if you need to pop back for anything.